-I am super happy that both our children love books.
-We have read to our little bookworms from day dot and it is exciting to watch them now happily looking through their favourite books independently (and giving mum 5 minutes of peace).
-Plus I love doing bedtime stories...even if it is the same one on repeat sometimes!
+I am so grateful that both my children love books.
+We have read to both our little bookworms from day dot and it is exciting to watch my oldest child now happily looking through his favourite books independently (and giving mum 5 minutes of peace!).
+I love doing bedtime stories and having that special connecting times... even if we do go through phases of reading the same book on repeat!

-To foster this love for reading, my goal has been for the kids to have easy access to books in the different areas of the house in which they play.
-This means we need appropriate storage so there aren't piles of books lying around the house.
-So here's a look at some of the storage solutions we use.
+To foster this love for reading, my goal has been for the kids to have easy access to books in the different areas of the house they spend time in.
+This meant we needed the right storage solutions so there weren't piles of books lying around the house.
+Here's a look at some of the storage options we use.

 First up is the living room.
-Our 15-month old daughter is still learning to turn pages, and is pretty rough with books (especially the pop-up kind!), so we provide mainly board books/hard covers for her.
-Most of her larger books are on an easily accessible shelf on this bookcase.
+My 15-month old daughter is still learning to turn pages, and is pretty rough with books (especially the pop-up kind!), so we provide mainly board books/hard covers for her.
+Most of her larger books are on an easily accessible shelf on the living room bookcase.

-The books are not in any special order, just stacked so it is easy to pack them up quickly at the end of the day!
-I recently purchased 2 small woven basket from Target (they must be new to the store as I can't see them on their website).
-In one of the baskets I placed a variety of little board books that Little Miss can tear her way through.
-She likes to open and shut the lid of the box too, so it is the perfect toy! :)
+The books are not in any special order, just stacked in a way that makes them easy to pack up quickly at the end of the day.
+I recently purchased 2 small woven basket from Target.
+In one of the baskets I placed a variety of small board books that Baby Girl can tear her way through.
+She likes to repeatedly open and shut the lid of the box too, so it is the perfect toy! :)

-Another place we store books is at my 3 year old son’s little table near the kitchen (more about how I organise this area in an upcoming post!).
+Another place we store books is at my 3 year old son’s little crafting table near the kitchen.
 I got this wall newspaper rack from Ikea and it is ideal for holding random books, such as colouring books, sticker books and scrapbooks for practising letters or drawing.

 My husband whipped up these book-ends a few weeks ago because the books kept slipping down and it was driving me nuts.
 He was feeling creative that day and chose B for books and then L and E for our children’s names :) I’m still trying to decide whether or not to paint them…I quite like the natural wood look, but a blue or green might look good too.

-In our daughter's room, we have these little floating shelves that hold a few books, but they're really more for display, so I'm still thinking about what we could do in here.
+In our daughter's room, we have these little floating shelves that hold a few books, but they're really more for display.

 In keeping things real, here is what the book storage in her room currently looks like!